neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/Storage.md

 # Storage Class

-Provides a set of methods to insert, query, and delete data in the persistent store.
+Provides a set of methods to insert, query, and delete data in the persistent storage.

 Namespace: [Neo.SmartContract.Framework.Services.Neo](../neo.md)